-Baron Global Advantage Fund (Institutional Shares) increased 46.39% in the second quarter and significantly outperformed the MSCI ACWI Index by 27.17% primarily due to stock selection.
-Relative sector/sub-industry weights and an assortment of style biases were also tailwinds to relative performance in the quarter.
+Baron Global Advantage Fund (Institutional Shares) was down 8.90% in the fourth quarter, meaningfully trailing the MSCI ACWI Index by 18.66% due to stock selection and headwinds from an assortment of style biases.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.

 The performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate; an investor's shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s transfer agency expenses may be reduced by expense offsets from an unaffiliated transfer agent, without which performance would have been lower.
 Current performance may be lower or higher than the performance data quoted.

 Risks:All investments are subject to risk and may lose value.